 I certify that I am a representative of Contractor expressly authorized to make the following certifications on behalf of Contractor.
-By submitting a Proposal in response to the RFP, I certify in behalf of the Contractor the following:
+By submitting a Proposal in response to the RFP, I certify

-- 1. The Proposal has been developed independently, without consultation, communication or agreement with any employee or consultant to the Authority or with any person serving as a member of the evaluation committee. - 2.
-The Proposal has been developed independently, without consultation, communication or agreement with any other contractor or parties for the purpose of restricting competition. - 3.
-Unless otherwise required by law, the information found in the Proposal has not been and will not be knowingly disclosed, directly or indirectly prior to IEDA's issuance of the Notice of Intent to Award the contract. - 4.
-No attempt has been made or will be made by Contractor to induce any other contractor to submit or not to submit a Proposal for the purpose of restricting competition. - No relationship exists or will exist during the contract period between Contractor and the Authority or any other State agency that interferes with fair competition or constitutes a conflict of interest.
+- 3. Unless otherwise required by law, the information found in the Proposal has not been and will not be knowingly disclosed, directly or indirectly prior to IEDA's issuance of the Notice of Intent to Award the contract. - 4.
+No attempt has been made or will be made by Contractor to induce any other contractor to submit or not to submit a Proposal for the purpose of restricting competition. - 5.
+No relationship exists or will exist during the contract period between Contractor and the Authority or any other State agency that interferes with fair competition or constitutes a conflict of interest.